-After almost forty years as colleagues (and six as husband and wife), we’ve left leadership positions at successful practices to concentrate on the work that we love—thinking, designing and helping make the world a better place.
+In 2013, after almost forty years as colleagues (and six as husband and wife), we left leadership positions at successful practices to concentrate on the work that we love—thinking, designing and helping make the world a better place.

 We bring award-winning expertise and out-of-the-box thinking to our practice, shaped by our knowledge of the past and our travels to some of the farthest corners of the earth.
 While sharing values and artistic sensibilities, we offer distinct and complementary perspectives and expertise.
 Our focused personal commitment ensures thoughtful, strategic and enduring solutions across the academic, cultural, residential and civic realms.